InfrawireInfrawire LogoDocumentation

 💡 Infrastructure Recommendation

 Pterodactyl Panel is ideal for managing resource-intensive game servers.
-For optimal performance, we recommend our Performance VPS which offer high-performance processors and DDR5 RAM, perfect for hosting multiple game servers simultaneously (Minecraft, FiveM, etc.).
+For optimal performance, we recommend our VPS Ryzen which offer high-performance processors and DDR5 RAM, perfect for hosting multiple game servers simultaneously (Minecraft, FiveM, etc.).

 🚀 Installing the Pterodactyl Panel